-The American dog tick (Dermacentor variabilis) is the species thought to carry the agent of RMSF.
+In Virginia, the American dog tick (Dermacentor variabilis) is the species thought to carry the agent of RMSF.
 The tick needs to feed on a host/person for about 10 to 20 hours to transmit the bacteria.
 Fortunately, fewer than one in a thousand American dog ticks carries the agent of RMSF.